ThinkingInTypes/ThinkingInTypes.github.io/Proposals/PyBeach2025.md

 - Produce airtight connections to functions and methods
 - Specify and validate acceptable values
+- Enable dot-completion
 - Quickly detect a significant class of problems without hand-coded tests
 - Help you design code
 - Show others what it does

-Dataclasses and Enums are tools for generating custom types.
+Dataclasses and Enumerations are tools for generating custom types.

+**Dataclasses**

+- Automatically create a constructor and standard class methods
+- Can self-validate
+- Can be immutable

+**Enumerations**

+- A constrained set of instances
-1. Enum values can be any kind of object (not just integers), enabling elegant designs
+- Enum values can be any kind of object (not just integers), enabling elegant designs
-2. Exhaustiveness checking with Enums
+- Exhaustiveness checking with Enums
-3. Dot completion in editing environments speeds development
-4. Creating self-validating data classes

 Type annotations dramatically increase productivity and simplify your life.